dojo/docs/releasenotes/migration-17.rst

 Running a build
 ---------------

-Lets take a simple module, and build it.
+Let's take a simple module, and build it.
 (Again, this guide assumes you have a build plan in place and have existing code using 1.6 we want to convert)

 Our sample module looks like this: